Erwin9411/projectDPREP2/README.md

 ## Repository overview

-There is a makefile that has to be runned to start to make all the maps up to date.
+There is a Make-file that has to run to make all the maps up to date.
 This will also result in the creation of the map 'gen'.
 More information on the running of the make file can be found in the running instructions paragraph.
 The maps that can be found in the repository are:

 ### Data

 In the 'data' map the data from both bol.com and Amazon is stored.
-The data that is used are the csv-files derived from the webscraper.
+The data that is used are the csv-files derived from the web scraper.

 ### Gen
 The gen map is the generated map with the outputs of the analysis (e.g. regression analysis output).
-This map is splitted into two sub maps:
+This map is separated into two sub maps:
-- In the map 'data-preperation' the input and the output is stored here.
+- In the map 'data-preparation' the input and the output is stored here.
-- In the map 'analysis' the output from the analasys of the data is stored.
+- In the map 'analysis' the output from the analysis of the data is stored.

 ### Source
-In the map source ('src') the code to preparate the data is stored.
-This map is splitted into two sub maps:
+In the map source ('src') the code to prepare the data is stored.
+This map is separated into two sub maps:
-- In the map 'data-preperation' the code is stored for the cleaning and preparation of the data.
+- In the map 'data-preparation' the code is stored for the cleaning and preparation of the data.
 - In the map 'analysis' the code is stored for the analysis of the data.

 ## Running instructions

 To run the files Make is needed (https://tilburgsciencehub.com/get/make).
-The directory works with make which should be runned.
-Also Rstudio is needed (https://tilburgsciencehub.com/get/r) to run the R-files.
+The directory works with make which should be run.
+Also R-studio is needed (https://tilburgsciencehub.com/get/r) to run the R-files.
 Within R the following packages need to be installed:
 -ggplot
 -ggplot2
 -ggfortify